100,000 new micro industries to be created over the next two decades

 Micro industries will range from manufacturing products, to collecting data, designing systems, advising, coaching, monitoring, building, disassembling, and reinventing business in unique and different ways.

 With the help of thousands of collaborators, micro industries will spring to life around niches far too small for existing industries to care about.
-But is in these minuscule advances that great opportunities take root.
+But it is in these minuscule advances that great opportunities take root.

 A simple coffee mug can be redesigned in thousands of different ways.
 The same holds true for every toothbrush, piece of clothing, ink pen, lamp, chair, and hundreds of other frequently bought consumer products.